 Personal attention drives UW-Stevens Point School of Business and Economics students toward success

 The University of Wisconsin-Stevens Point School of Business and Economics offers you a custom college education.
-We will teach you how to analyze the strengths and weaknesses of businesses.
-We will help you learn how they thrive.
+We will teach you how to analyze the strengths and weaknesses of businesses and help you learn how they thrive.
 But the personal attention we give students is what sets us apart from similar programs at other universities.
 Our dedicated faculty will focus on you so you can set yourself apart from just another business graduate.

 Earn local and global success

-UW-Stevens Point has relationships with many Central Wisconsin companies including Skyward, Sentry Insurance, Figi's and the Noel Group to help you find local internships
+UW-Stevens Point has relationships with many Central Wisconsin companies including Skyward, Sentry Insurance, Figi's, and the Noel Group to help you find local

 for professional preparation.